Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 1. The My Account nav element will show Product Management, My Profile, My Wishlist, My Reviews, and Log out options.

+### Admin and Store Management

+1. Superuser have a Product Management link in their navigation.
+2. Clicking on this directs them to a form where they can add a product.
+3. On the products page or product detail page, a superuser has access to the edit form, prefilled with the existing data, and the ability to edit it.
+4. On the same pages, the superuser can delete a product.

+### Purchasing and Checkout

+1. Shoppers can view their bag at any time by clicking the bag icon in the nav bar.
+This is totalled so they can see their total.
+2. In the bag, they can remove items.
+3. on the checkout page, the user is able to fill out their payment information through Stripe.
+4. After checkout, the order information is saved to the user's profile.

+### Registration and User Accounts

+1. Users are directed through Allauth to register for an account.
+2. Logging in and out is easy via allauth after clicking on the appropriate link in the navbar.
+3. Users are able to recover their password through Allauth.
+4. Registered users can save their delivery information on their profile as well as view orders, wishlists, and reviews in one central location.

+### Reviews

+1. Users are able to review their orders via their profile page by clicking on add review.
+2. When clicking on a product, a user is able to view previously written review by other users.
+3. Users can read their reviews on their review page.
+4. A user can edit their review by clicking edit review on their review page.
+5. A user can delete their review by clicking delete.

+### Sorting and Searching

+1. Users are able to sort and search products via the navigation at the top of the page, including by category.
+2. Users are able to search with key words using the search bar.

+### Viewing and Navigation

+Users are able to use the product filter, shop bag and profile link to view navigation over the site.

 ### My Wishlist

 1. When a user clicks on a product, they will be able to click on the "add to wishlist" option.
 2. They will receive a notification that they item has been added to their wishlist, or that the item is already in the wishlist.
-3. They can then click on the link "View Wishlist" or click on "My Wishlist" in the navigation menu.
+3. They can then click on "My Wishlist" in the navigation menu.
 4. Once navigating to their Wishlist, a user can view and delete the Wishlist as appropriate.
-5. The user can add the item directly to their bag.

-### Reviews

-1. When clicking on a product, a user is able to view previously written review by other users.
-2. If the user has purchased the product, they will be able to write a review of the product.
-2. If the user is the author of the review, they will be able to edit or delete their review.
-3. The user is able to navigation to the "My Reviews" page in order to view, edit and delete their review in one place.

 ## Design